Command-line reference

 Create STA file from sitelogs¶

-As part of our internal pre-processing, we create a single STA-file from relevant site-log files.
+AutoBernese can create a single STA-file from a list of site-log files.

-This can be done in four different ways depending on the input the command receives.
+This can be done in four different ways depending on the command-line input.

 Running the command with no arguments: